eachanjohnson/genson/test/example3.md

 # Yet another Markup example

-Created on DATE_CREATED and last edited on DATE_MODIFIED
+Created on //genson.created//

-START_PREVIEW
+//genson.startpreview//

 [This](http://www.example.com) is a link to <http://example.com>.

 * Here's a list
 * With two items

-END_PREVIEW
+//genson.endpreview//

 ---